Antalya: History

 The city and the surrounding region were conquered by the Seljuk Turks in the early 13th century.
 Attaleia was the capital of the Turkish beylik of Teke (1321–1423) until its conquest by the Ottoman Turks, except for a period of Cypriot rule between 1361 and 1373.
 The Arab traveller Ibn Battuta, who visited the city in 1335–1340, noted:

 From Alanya I went to Antaliya [Adalia], a most beautiful city.
 It covers an immense area, and though of vast bulk is one of the most attractive towns to be seen anywhere, besides being exceedingly populous and well laid out.
 Each section of the inhabitants lives in a separate quarter.
 The Christian merchants live in a quarter of the town known as the Mina [the Port], and are surrounded by a wall, the gates of which are shut upon them from without at night and during the Friday service.
 The Greeks, who were its former inhabitants, live by themselves in another quarter, the Jews in another, and the king and his court and Mamluks in another, each of these quarters being walled off likewise.
 The rest of the Muslims live in the main city.
 Round the whole town and all the quarters mentioned there is another great wall.
 The town contains orchards and produces fine fruits, including an admirable kind of apricot, called by them Qamar ad-Din, which has a sweet almond in its kernel.
 This fruit is dried and exported to Egypt, where it is regarded as a great luxury.

 In the second half of the 17th century, Ottoman explorer Evliya Çelebi wrote of a city of narrow streets containing 3,000 houses in 20 Turkish and four Greek neighborhoods.
 The town had grown beyond the city walls and the port was reported to hold up to 200 boats.

 In the 19th century, in common with most of Anatolia, its sovereign was a "dere bey" (landlord or landowner).
 The family of Tekke Oğlu, domiciled near Perge had been reduced to submission in 1812 by Mahmut II, but continued to be a rival power to the Ottoman governor until the early 20th century, surviving by many years the fall of the other great beys of Anatolia.
 The records of the Levent (Turkey) Company, which maintained an agency in Antalya until 1825, documented the local dere beys.

-In the early 20th century, Antalya had two factories spinning and weaving cotton.
-As of 1920, the factories had 15,000 spindles and over 200 looms.
-A German-owned mill baled cotton.
-There were gin mills.